Melanie Mae Williamson

 InterviewsKyle GuzmanFeatured

-By Melanie Bryan and Kyle Guzman
+By Melanie Williamson and Kyle Guzman

 Derek Sanders, cherished frontman of Mayday Parade, has announced his forthcoming solo EP, The Heavy Box, slated for release on April 14, 2023.
 While Sanders recognizes that Mayday Parade will always be his priority, he sat down with Music Scene Media Magazine to reflect on his experience writing The Heavy Box, the ebb and flow of life, and more.